josecannete/josecannete.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
-  courses:
-  - course: MSc. in Computer Science
+  - area: MSc. in Computer Science
     institution: Universidad de Chile
     year: 2023
-  - course: BSc. in Computer Science and Engineering
+  - area: BSc. in Computer Science and Engineering
     institution: Universidad de Chile
     year: 2021